 - From the diagram, you can see that the power source enters the fixture box

-- The hot or black wire connects to the second switch common terminal.
+- The hot or black wire connects to the common terminal of the second dimmer.

 - Blue and red wires link the traveler terminals for both switches

-Wiring a three-way light switch when power first goes to the switch
+Three-way switch wire diagram: power to the switch

-This wiring diagram shows how to wire a 3-way light switch when the power goes to the switch.
+This shows a 3-way light control when the power enters from the switch.